danielrshabib/danielrshabib.github.io/_pages/cv.md

 ## Education

 * Johns Hopkins University, B.A. in Biophysics and Minor in Bioethics, Aug 2018-Dec 2021
-* Vanderbilt University School of Medicine, M.D., July 2022-May 2026 (expected)
+* Vanderbilt University School of Medicine, M.D. and Certificate in Biomedical Ethics, July 2022-May 2026 (expected)

 ## Medical Technology